albertvankiel/git-anonymizer/README.md

 # Git Anonymizer
 Anonymize a Git repository.
-Clears all commit messages on the current branch and changes all the committer names to John Doe and committer emails to john@doe.com.
+Clears all commit messages on the current branch, changes all the committer names to John Doe and committer emails to john@doe.com.

 **Use with extreme caution**